mieko/cult/README.md

   * When you think of a forward migration, the first thing that comes to mind is `#!/usr/bin/env my-favorite-language`
-  * You don't get why you need more than a working SSH to configure a server, and why you'd need an agent running thereafter.
+  * You don't get why you need more than a working SSH to configure a server, and why you'd want an agent running thereafter.
+  * It doesn't creep you out that Cult can look at your git branch name to decide if you're in production or development mode.
+There are some conventions going on.

 Cult's probably not your bourbon and ginger if: